-During the term of this MOU, the City agrees to continue contributing for each full-time employee a monthly subsidy equal to the cost of his/her medical plan but not to exceed the Kaiser Permanente Family rate.
+During the term of this MOU, the City agrees to continue contributing for each full-time employee a monthly subsidy equal to the cost of their medical plan but not to exceed the Kaiser Permanente Family rate.

-During the term of this MOU, the City agrees to continue contributing for each regular half-time employee a monthly subsidy equal to the cost of his/her medical plan but not to exceed the Kaiser Permanente Single Party rate.
+During the term of this MOU, the City agrees to continue contributing for each regular half-time employee a monthly subsidy equal to the cost of their medical plan but not to exceed the Kaiser Permanente Single Party rate.